Arronstorm/loginapp/README.md

 I will update the UI very shortly

-# Use youor own jassin file in android/app tht is given by firebase else it wiil give an error for you
+Use your own jassin file in android/app tht is given by firebase else it wiil give an error for you